tangmf/KittenBot/README.md

 # KittenBot

-KittenBot is a discord bot, and acts as a pet that will require it to be taken care of.
+KittenBot is a very simple discord bot, and acts as a pet that will require it to be taken care of.
 There are 3 main stats that users will need to monitor; health, hunger and happiness.
 As time goes on, these stats will slowly drop, and it is up to members of the server to feed, play and care for it.

 ## How the stats change over time
 * Every minute, hunger and happiness decrease by 5 and 2 respectively.